Venice is being lost to rising waters and depopulation

 The floods affected 85 per cent of buildings in the city and seriously damaged half of its 120 churches.

+St Mark’s Square now floods more than 60 times a year, up from four times a year in 1900

-A living city, the quality that distinguishes Venice most from other great pillars of human achievement like the pyramids or Machu Picchu, is metamorphising into a museum as it slowly drowns.
+A living city, the quality that distinguishes Venice most from other great pillars of human achievement such as the pyramids or Machu Picchu, is metamorphising into a museum as it slowly drowns.

 Brodksy’s masterpiece